 1. Workshop session planning

-- Good to use to find ice breaker and engaging activities around the focus area of the workshop.
+- find icebreakers and engaging activities around the focus area of the workshop.

-- Broad structuring can be done through AI but the facilitator should ensure thorough vetting and ideate it critically.
+- Broad agenda structuring can be done through AI but the facilitator should ensure thorough vetting and develop it critically.

 - Bad use case: